College Basketball Analyst

-At ESPN he worked the NBA Draft from 2004-10, the FIBA World Championships in 2006 and 2010 and has also covered the NBA and high schools basketball.
+Fraschilla also provides commentary for the NBA Draft, the FIBA Basketball World Cup and has covered the NBA and high schools basketball.

 Fraschilla coached at the collegiate level for 23 years, posting an overall record of 175-100.
 When he joined ESPN, he ranked as the 34th winningest active coach in men’s college basketball.
 His teams made eight post-season appearances in nine years, including three NCAA Tournaments (1993, 1995 and 1998).

 From 1999-2002, Fraschilla was the head coach at the University of New Mexico, where he guided the Lobos to the Mountain West Conference championship game and the third round of the NIT in 2001.
 He received the NABC Literacy Pioneer Award for his work with the “Dream to Read” program in 2000.